mochi-hpc/mochi-doc/docs/source/argobots/11_performance_debug.rst

 You've completed the Argobots tutorial series!
 You now have the knowledge to:

-- Build efficient parallel applications with ULTs and tasklets
+- Build efficient parallel applications with ULTs
 - Choose and configure appropriate schedulers
 - Use synchronization primitives effectively
 - Implement custom schedulers for specialized needs